Logiqx/gps-details/docs/articles/9-garmin/README.md

-#### Forerunner 965
+### Forerunner 965

 ![Forerunner-965-family-for-newsroom-768x428](img/Forerunner-965-family-for-newsroom-768x428.jpeg)

 The Forerunner 965 supersedes the Forerunner 955 and has an AMOLED display.

-It's battery performance is not as good as the Instinct 3 AMOLED and it is not as rugged, but it looks and feels sleeker.
+It's battery performance is not as good as the Instinct 3 AMOLED and it is not as rugged, but it is a lot sleeker.

 **Price**

-- £499.99 RRP, but discounts are likely when the Forerunner 975 is released (soon)
+- £499.99 RRP, but discounts are likely when the Forerunner 975 is released

 **Size**

 - 47.1 x 47.1 x 13.2 mm
-- 35.4 mm (1.4") AMOLED display, 454 x 454 pixels
+- 35.4 mm (1.4") display, 454 x 454 pixels

 **Battery**

 - Smartwatch mode: Up to 23 days
+- All systems GNSS mode: TBC
-- All-Systems GNSS mode + Multi-Band: Up to 19 hours
+- All systems GNSS mode + multi-band: Up to 19 hours

 **Links**